|Invisible cardiac lesion|

 Intraoperative TEE demonstrates the mass on the right coronary cusp of the aortic valve (fig 19 in long axis and fig 20 in short axis) which was subsequently resected with preservation of the native aortic valve.

 Surgical pathology revealed the mass to be an atypical fibroelastoma.

 Primary tumors of the heart are rare and in most cases benign.
 While the nature of the tumor may be benign, it’s effects on the heart can cause symptoms of right and left sided heart failure as well as myocardial infarction .
 Papillary fibroelastomas are the third most common benign primary cardiac tumor and are often found by echocardiography alone.
 Cardiac MRI can provide additional insight and tissue characterization in detection and characterization of primary cardiac tumors.
-Add benefit of flash here.
+Utilizing additional pulse sequences that offer different T1 and T2 tissue characteristics is important in not only helping to understand the composition of masses, but also in identification.
+In this case T1 weighted delayed enhancement and T1 weighted FLASH sequences were vital to discovering this mass which was not seen on SSFP T2/T1 weighted pulse sequences.
 MRI is not limited by poor acoustic windows and can also be helpful in patients when the diagnosis is unclear.